damianhakert/damianhakert.github.io/source/includes/ha/gitlab-ha.md

+Also see our [technical documentation](http://docs.gitlab.com/ce/administration/high_availability/README.html) on how to configure the components of a high availability system.

 ### What is High Availability?

 High availability is a system design that ensures a prearranged level of operational performance throughout a specific time-period.
 The most common way to measure HA is through the notion of uptime, which measures how long a service is up and running.